ishitarastogi/Upgrading-SmartContracts/README.md

 1. can update the state of the contract
 2. keep an contract address
-3. Allow us to update any type of logicin our smart contract
+3. Allow us to update any type of logic in our smart contract

 # Proxy Terminolgy: